dftbplus/recipes/docs/moleculardynamics/introduction.rst

 U(q)` where :math:`p` and :math:`q` are conjugate momenta and positions of the atoms.

-The form of the integrator is an update for the positions at step :math:`n+1`:
+The form of the integrator is an update for the positions at step :math:`n+1` by:

 :math:`x_{n+1} = x_n + \tau v_n + \tau^2 F_n / 2 m`,